July 23, 2013

 2) Share Event Tents

 One method for reducing event costs is by sharing event tents.
 Non-competing companies may find that sharing event tents is mutually beneficial.
 Each company will benefit from having the other’s customers close to their materials.
-So this means that firms can share in their event costs while gaining access to a potentially new market of clientele.
+So this means that firms can share in their event costs while gaining access to a potential new market of clientele.
 It’s a win-win scenario that has helped growing companies forge superb returns on trade show investments for many years.

 The cost of trade show marketing does not have to be excessive.
 Consider all the event-based cost-cutting options available to your organization.
-You may find that the lowest costing solutions offer the best rewards in the long-term.
+You may find that the lowest-costing solutions offer the best rewards in the long term.